 Habit stacking is related to implementation intention, created by BJ Fogg.
-It is pairing a new habit (you desire) with current practice (you have).
+It pairs a new habit (you desire) with current practice (you have).
 You are using routines that already exist and adding new behavior.
-Using this method increases the likelihood of sticking with practice by stacking new behavior on an existing one.
+This method increases the likelihood of sticking with practice by stacking new behavior on an existing one.

 Habit Stacking: Time Examples

-Turn on CNBC for financial news, have coffee, and a bite.
-I reviewed the to-do list, which I wrote the night before, adding tasks I hadn’t been able to finish.
-I may do a quick small activity like reviewing homework from students.
+Turn on CNBC for financial news, have coffee, and have a bite.
+I reviewed the to-do list I had written the night before, adding tasks I couldn’t finish.
+I suggest doing a quick small activity like checking homework from students.
 On days I teach, I go online to set up my lesson.

-I found that I flounder after my classes end in the mid-afternoon.
-The habit of whittling down my list is a good habit and replaces my idleness.
-To remain productive until dinnertime, I realize I need to grade papers, a task I sometimes delay.
+I flounder after my classes end in the mid-afternoon.
+Whittling down my list is a good habit and replaces my idleness.
+To remain productive until dinnertime, I realize I need to grade papers, which I sometimes delay.
 Pairing a good practice with a desired habit helps me to take care of this responsibility.

-Later in the day, I read emails and answer them.
+Later in the day, I read emails and answered them.
 Make phone calls.
-Dinnertime is family time though, in recent years, my teen kids rush off.
+Dinnertime is family time, though, in recent years, my teen kids rush off to homework or friends.
 After work, I outline and research an article I plan to work on the next day.

 Finish work for the day.
 Go walking on a treadmill or outdoors.

 Multitasking is when you are juggling a lot of tasks simultaneously.
-It may seem like a great way to get it done, but we are not doing it so well.
+It may seem like a great way to get it done, but we could be doing it better.
 There has been a lot of research that proves multitasking takes its toll on our productivity, especially if the tasks are involved.

-More recently, a 2018 study done by Anthony Wagner, a psychologist at Stanford University, and his colleague, Melina R. Uncapher, found that heavy multitaskers have reduced memory.
-Specifically, serious media multitasking performed significantly worse on simple memory tasks for people who use many media types at once.
+More recently, a 2018 study by Anthony Wagner, a psychologist at Stanford University, and his colleague, Melina R. Uncapher, found that heavy multitaskers have reduced memory.
+Specifically, serious media multitasking performed significantly worse on simple memory tasks for people who use many media types simultaneously.

 To do quality work, focus on one task at a time and do it well.
-Multitasking may be a great concept but difficult to implement with possible downsides.
+Multitasking may be a great concept, but it is challenging to implement with possible downsides.

 It is easy to lose focus when you have a lot of work in front of you to vary in priority.
 Some work may be necessary, urgent, challenging, or easy, required to do yourself or with others.
-Some tasks are similar, so you may be able to bunch them together in one fell swoop.
-Your work may be academic, rote, require technology, problem-solving, or critical thinking skills.
+Some tasks are similar so that you can bunch them together in one fell swoop.
+Your work may be academic or rote, requiring technology, problem-solving, or critical thinking skills.